ElysiumDisc/stargwent/README.md

   - Connects to Tailscale coordination server (100.100.100.100)
   - Falls back to standard socket methods
   - No sudo required, no network traffic sent
+- ✅ **LAN Chat Overlay in Main Loop** – Chat now lives in the core game loop: toggle with `T` or `ESC`, modal "Subspace Communications" window, "Press T to Chat" hint when closed, "Dialing..." typing indicator, and the history panel stays visible during LAN matches.
 - ✅ **LAN State Sync Fixes** – Mulligans and Hathor’s steal now stay in lockstep: both players see the heart-kiss animation and the stolen card lands in the correct row before turns switch.

 ### 🗺️ Roadmap / Future Implementation Notes